Polish language: History

 The earliest treatise on Polish orthography was written by Jakub Parkosz around 1470.
-The first book in Polish was printed in either 1508 or 1513, while the first Polish newspaper Merkuriusz Polski Ordynaryjny appeared in 1661.
+The first printed book in Polish appeared in either 1508 or 1513, while the oldest Polish newspaper was established in 1661.
 Starting in the 1520s, large numbers of books in the Polish language were published, contributing to increased homogeneity of grammar and orthography.
-The writing system achieved its overall form in the 16th century, which is also regarded as the Golden Age of Polish literature.
+The writing system achieved its overall form in the 16th century, which is also regarded as the "Golden Age of Polish literature".
 The orthography was modified in the 19th century and in 1936.

 Tomasz Kamusella notes that "Polish is the oldest, non-ecclesiastical, written Slavic language with a continuous tradition of literacy and official use, which has lasted unbroken from the 16th century to this day."
 Polish evolved into the main sociolect of the nobles in Poland–Lithuania in the 15th century.
 The history of Polish as a language of state governance begins in the 16th century in the Kingdom of Poland.
 Over the later centuries, Polish served as the official language in the Grand Duchy of Lithuania, Congress Poland, the Kingdom of Galicia and Lodomeria, and as the administrative language in the Russian Empire's Western Krai.
 The growth of the Polish–Lithuanian Commonwealth's influence gave Polish the status of lingua franca in Central and Eastern Europe.

+The process of standardization began in the 14th century and solidified in the 16th century during the Middle Polish era.
+Standard Polish was based on various dialectal features, with the Greater Poland dialect group serving as the base.
+After World War II, Standard Polish became the most widely spoken variant of Polish across the country, and most dialects stopped being the form of Polish spoken in villages.

 Geographic distribution

 Poland is one of the most linguistically homogeneous European countries; nearly 97% of Poland's citizens declare Polish as their first language.
 Elsewhere, Poles constitute large minorities in areas which were once administered or occupied by Poland, notably in neighboring Lithuania, Belarus, and Ukraine.
-Polish is the most widely-used minority language in Lithuania's Vilnius County, by 26% of the population, according to the 2001 census results, as Vilnius was part of Poland from 1922 until 1939.
+Polish is the most widely used minority language in Lithuania's Vilnius County, by 26% of the population, according to the 2001 census results, as Vilnius was part of Poland from 1922 until 1939.
 Polish is found elsewhere in southeastern Lithuania.
 In Ukraine, it is most common in the western parts of Lviv and Volyn Oblasts, while in West Belarus it is used by the significant Polish minority, especially in the Brest and Grodno regions and in areas along the Lithuanian border.
 There are significant numbers of Polish speakers among Polish emigrants and their descendants in many other countries.